Finance

 -

-- You have the nationality of an EU/EEA country(opens in new tab), Switzerland or Suriname.
+- You are a citizen of an EU/EEA country(opens in new tab), Switzerland, or Suriname.

-- You are a family member of an EU/EEA, Swiss or Surinam citizen who resides in the Netherlands.
+- You are a family member of an EU/EEA, Swiss, or Surinamese citizen living in the Netherlands.

-- You have a residence permit in the Netherlands.
+- You hold a valid residence permit in the Netherlands.

-- You are married to or have a cohabitation contract with an EU/EEA, Swiss or Surinam citizen. - You have not been awarded a degree in Dutch higher education (that is equivalent of your current programme of study) after 31 August 1991.
+- You are married to or have a cohabitation contract with an EU/EEA, Swiss, or Surinamese citizen. - No previous Dutch degree – you have not obtained a Dutch higher education degree (equivalent to your current programme).

-If you do not fulfil both requirements, you pay the institutional tuition fee.
+If you do not meet both requirements, you will need to pay the institutional tuition fee.

 -

-Please note: fees are subject to change in line with government changes and inflation.
+Please note: fees may change due to government policies and inflation.

 -